Birth control options after having a baby

 How do you decide which one to use?

-At RoC we can help you to run through what your contraceptive priorities are, what your future pregnancy plans might be and weigh this all up with your lifestyle choices and any other health concerns, to help you choose the best contraceptive option for you.
+At ROC we can help you to run through what your contraceptive priorities are, what your future pregnancy plans might be and weigh this all up with your lifestyle choices and any other health concerns, to help you choose the best contraceptive option for you.

 We can then follow up how you’re getting on with it and make suitable changes as needed.